Ricci Flow and Volume Renormalizability: Fefferman--Graham expansions of AH metrics

-Our main focus will be on AH metrics $g$ which are even to order $n-2$, and we call these simply \emph{partially even}. \end{definition}
+Our main focus will be on AH metrics $g$ which are even to order $n-2$, and we call these simply \emph{partially even}. \end{Definition}

+That this notion and the next are well defined, independent of the choice of special defining function is proved in Proposition~\ref{proposition1.5} below.

-\begin{definition} We say that $g$ is \emph{volume renormalizable} (VR) if it is partially even and in addition satisfies
+\begin{Definition} We say that $g$ is \emph{volume renormalizable} (VR) if it is partially even and in addition satisfies

-\end{definition}
+\end{Definition}

+For volume renormalizable metrics, one can compute the volume in the compact set $\{x \geq \e\}$, expanding the result in powers of $\epsilon$ (there can also be $\log \epsilon$ terms when the bulk dimen\-sion~$n$ is odd) and taking the limit at $\e = 0$ after discarding the singular terms in this expansion.
+While this may be done for any AH metric with a fixed special defining function $x$, this has an invariant meaning which is independent of the choice of $x$ precisely when the metric is VR~\cite{Gr}.

-We now recall one of the most important classes of AH metrics \begin{definition} An AH metric $g$ is called \emph{Poincar\'e-Einstein} (PE) if its Einstein tensor $E(g)$, defined in \eqref{eq0.2}, vanishes identically. \end{definition} Since our primary concern is with asymptotic expansions at the boundary, it is also natural to introduce the \begin{definition} An AH metric $g$ is called \emph{asymptotically Poincar\'e-Einstein} (APE) if $|E(g)|_{g} = \calO( x^n)$. \end{definition}
+We now recall one of the most important classes of AH metrics \begin{Definition} An AH metric $g$ is called \emph{Poincar\'e--Einstein} (PE) if its modified Ricci tensor~$E(g)$, defined in~\eqref{e1}, vanishes identically. \end{Definition} Since our primary concern is with asymptotic expansions at the boundary, it is also natural to introduce the \begin{Definition} An AH metric $g$ is called \emph{asymptotically Poincar\'e--Einstein} (APE) if $|E(g)|_{g} = \calO( x^n)$. \end{Definition}